-The Trust's net position is comprised primarily of the investments reported at fair value.
-The investment balance saw an increase of 8.14% from fiscal year ended 2018 to fiscal year ended 2019.
-During the fiscal year, three new participant accounts were added to the Trust, bringing the total number of participant accounts to 54.
-Three participant accounts had initial contributions totaling \$12.3 million during fiscal year ended 2019.
-Increased contributions to the Trust, by new and existing participants, contributed to increases in investment balances and overall net position.
-The lower investment income in the current year compared to prior year resulted in a lower growth rate of the Trust during fiscal year 2019.
-The growth in participants and the increase in participant contributions was offset by an overall decrease in the investment performance, which led to a decrease in the change in net position from the prior year, with the current year change at \$108.2 million compared to prior year of \$123.4 million.
+The Trust's net position is comprised primarily of the investments reported at fair value, which saw an increase of 10.51% from fiscal year ended 2019 to fiscal year ended 2020.
+Increased contributions in the Trust resulted in increases in investment balances and overall net position.
+The increase in participant contributions led to an increase in the change in net position from the prior year, with the current year change at \$144.7 million compared to prior year of \$108.2 million.

-A comparison of the investment holdings, including short-term investments at amortized cost and long-term investments at fair value as of June 30 are as below:
+A comparison of the investments at fair value as of June 30 are as below: